RaulEfdz/BYAPP_ORG/README.md

-# FIRE-BY Organizers App
+# FIREOrganizers App

-This is the Next.js application for the Organizers of the FIRE-BY platform.
+This is the Next.js application for the Organizers of the FIREplatform.

 It is built with TypeScript, Next.js, Tailwind CSS, and uses NextAuth.js for authentication with Supabase as backend.